BrunoASMauricio/ProjectBase/README.md

 ### CMake

 - [X] Only add headers that exist
+- [ ] Allow all build configs via configs.json
 - [ ] Prevent executables from having the same name as a generated object/executable/library (aka a target)
-- [ ] Only link directl against actual dependencies
+- [ ] Only link directly against actual dependencies

 ### Setup